emanuelep57/Bspwm-SpaceBlue/README.md

 - rofi-power-menu (check out https://github.com/jluttine/rofi-power-menu)
 - speedtest-cli (check out https://github.com/ShiroUsagi-san/speedtest-polybar-module)
 - pavucontrol
-- pulseaudio (without pulseuadio the module for the volume in polybar can't work)
+- pulseaudio-control (without pulseuadio the module for the volume in polybar can't work)
 - picom-ibhagwan-git (you might choose to not use a compositor but you wouldn't have the same results)